kylescotshank/IntroToNCBIandBLAST/README.md

 </kbd>
 </p>

 First, the DNA molecule is fragmented into random pieces (hence the "shotgun").
 Then, these pieces are computationally aligned to produce an assembly of overlapping DNA sequences that, when completed, produce an assembled sequence for that particular strand of DNA.
-This technology allows for the possibility of sequencing a whole genome at once with a large array of sequencers and the methodology underpins much of what we think of as Next-generation sequencing.
+This technology allows for the possibility of sequencing a whole genome at once with a large array of sequencers and the methodology underpins much of what we think of as next-generation sequencing.

 However, rather than focusing on the technical details, let's instead focus on the biology.
-The physical material required for sequencing can come from many different types of tissue within the query organism.
+The DNA that is being sequenced can come from many different types of tissue within the sample.
 What may happen if the organism in question contains an intracellular endosymbiont?

-*Salzburg et al*. aimed to answer that question in [a paper](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2005-6-3-r23) that focused on searching the sequenced *Drosophila* (fruit fly) genome for traces of a known parasite, *Wolbachia* (shown above).
+*Salzburg et al*. aimed to answer that question in [a paper](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2005-6-3-r23) that focused on searching the shotgun sequence data for the *Drosophila* (fruit fly) genome project for traces of a known parasite, *Wolbachia* (shown above).
+The DNA samples used for this particular genome project were from fruit fly embryos that also happened to contain the parasite.
 The ability to search genomic data in this way is only possible due to the depositing of raw data into a central genomic repository and the practice of making it available: one of the main operational objectives of the NCBI.
+All of these shotgun sequence reads are in the NCBI Trace Archives database.
 Below, we will walk through the same steps as taken in the paper to show how much *Wolbachia* genetic material can be discovered in the raw data of a *Drosophila* sequencing project.

 ***

-First, navigate to the NCBI website and search for Wolbachia.
-Click **Assembly**.
+First, navigate to the NCBI website and use the search string "WD0159".
+Click **Gene**.

 <p align="center">
 <kbd>